cescoffier/reactive-coffeeshop-demo/README.md

-# Coffeeshop Demo with Quarkus
+# Coffee Shop Demo with Quarkus

 This directory contains a set of demo around _reactive_ in Quarkus with Kafka.
 It demonstrates the elasticity and resilience of the system.